kaziwahidaltaher-droid/kaziwahidaltaher-gmail.com/README.md

 # LOOMINAR - "তোদের বন্ধু তানিম"

-This application allows you to generate high-quality, realistic images from text descriptions and uploaded logos.
-It has been upgraded into a comprehensive Branding & Go-to-Market Studio, providing a full suite of AI-powered tools to take a design from concept to a full-fledged brand with a ready-to-launch marketing strategy.
+This application is a professional-grade, AI-powered design studio.
+It allows you to generate high-quality images from text descriptions, and then provides a comprehensive, end-to-end go-to-market strategy for your creation.

 <br>